-Covered peaks, Beas River flowing at a frantic pace and peaceful surroundings!
+Covered peaks, the Beas River flowing at a frantic pace and peaceful surroundings!
 Well, that’s Himachal Pradesh for you.
 The land of Gods and Goddesses (Devbhoomi).
-Who wouldn’t want to settle in such a wonderful place?
-After all it’s difficult to find someone who doesn’t get excited and enthralled by the astounding beauty of big snow covered mountains and rivers.
+Who wouldn’t want to visit such a wonderful place?
+After all, it’s difficult to find someone who doesn’t get excited and enthralled by the astounding beauty of big snow-covered mountains and rivers.

 In the humble abode of the Himalayas, surrounded by the monstrous peaks of Rohtang Pass and Spiti (which lie further up the road) lies the breathtakingly beautiful town of Manali.
 Owing to its scenic beauty and weather (which stays almost cool throughout the year) it is a year-round magnet for tourists across the country.
 People from different places and even overseas, flood the streets of Manali irrespective of the time of the year.
 It contributes a major chunk to the revenue generated by Himachal tourism.